Whether you’re heading out on a weekend getaway or are sketching out plans for a future dream vacation, knowing what to

 To simplify the process and make sure you don’t forget any essentials, use this handy travel checklist.
-While you’ll need to pack differently for, say, a weekend in Toronto in December versus a two-week road trip through the Rockies in July, this basic packing list will get you started.
+While you’ll need to pack differently for a winter weekend trip versus a longer summer road trip, this basic packing list will get you started.

 To choose the right bag, think about your travel style, where you’re going and how much you plan to bring with you.
 Your options include:

-- Rolling suitcase: Breeze through airports and down city streets without breaking a sweat.
+- Rolling suitcase: Breeze along without breaking a sweat.

-- Duffle bag: Great for tossing into the trunk on a road trip, or keeping everything together on a plane.
+- Duffle bag: Great for tossing into the trunk on a road trip.

 - Backpack: Cover rough terrain or climb lots of stairs while distributing the load evenly on your back.
 Some big packs have detachable daypacks.